 v++ --link command links them with the target

-platform to build the device binary (XCLBIN), used to program the hardware.
-For more
+platform to build the platform file (XSA), used to package the design.

 The following is an example of the linking command for the Vitis compiler in the AI Engine design flow.

 v++ --link -t hw_emu --platform xilinx_vck190_base_202220_1 -g \ <pl_kernel1>.xo <pl_kernel2>.xo ../libadf.a -o vck190_aie_graph.xsa \ --config ../system.cfg --save-temps

 in the following table.

 ||Specifies the build target of the link process.

 the target can be either

 Important: The v++ compilation and linking commands must use both the same build target (

 ||Specifies the addition of debugging logic required to enable debug (for hardware emulation) and to capture waveform data.|